EDL12/Android_Studio/README.md

-# Android_Studio
+# Android_Studio_Projects

-This is the first repository for my Android Studio.
+This is the first repository for my Android Studio Projects.